fiskaltrust/rollout-doc/buy-resell/framework-agreement.md

 ### Preliminaries

-* acceptance of Terms & Conditions
+* Accept the invitation of the PC.
+* Accept the General Terms and Conditions and the Privacy Policy and complete the registration in the fiskaltrust.Portal in full.
-* signed cooperation agreement as PosDealer
+* Sign the cooperation agreement as PosDealer.
-* checked Master data
+* Complete and check the master data in your account in the fiskaltrust.Portal.
-* Knowledge of products and product bundles
+* Get an overview of the current products and product bundles in the live system.
-* Test scenarios created in the sandbox
+* Create test scenarios such as invitation and rollout management in the sandbox.
-* Test scenarios successfully completed
+* Test these test scenarios to successful completion.
-* Rollout planning completed
+* Resolve outstanding rollout planning issues.
-* Determined demand for products, product bundles and their number
+ * Determine your need for products, product bundles and their number.

 ### Negotiation

-* contact fiskaltrust, see tabs below for country specific details
+* Contact fiskaltrust.
+Check the tabs below for country-specific details.
-* Framework agreement (can last some days)
-* receive Framework Contract
-* credit limit and price list are done by ???
-* Check prices (Shop, Rollout plans)
-* Resale
+* Make a request for a framework agreement with the data previously collected.
+* Note that it will take a few days to process your request.
+Only then will you receive the master agreement.
+* With the framework agreement, your credit limit and adjusted product prices will be stored in the fiskaltrust.Portal.
+* Check the deposited prices, pay attention to the offers in the store as well as the rollout plans.
+* Carry out the resale of the Entitlements in the agreed period.
+* Check the remaining stock in good time.
+This will be invoiced at the end of the agreed period.
-* determination of demand for following year
+* At the end of the agreed period, determine the requirements for the following year.
-* contact fiskaltrust, see tabs below for country specific details
+* Contact fiskaltrust for further agreement.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';